 - Start researching universities from now.
 This one may be a little early or a little late depending on how old you are, but generally this is an important step in the whole journey.
 Find a course that balances all media platforms, especially online journalism which is an emerging mode.
 Also, make sure you find a course that is taught by established and practising journalist, that way they aren’t teaching out of date content.

 - This one closely follows the previous step but is SO important it deserves it’s own number.
-Only go for universities that are NCTJ accredited. the National Council for the Training of Journalists has been training journalists since 1951.
+Only go for universities that are NCTJ accredited.
+The National Council for the Training of Journalists has been training journalists since 1951.
 This course is the industry benchmark that ALL editors value and expect from their journalists.
 Make sure you go to a uni that offers this qualification alongside your BA or MA in Journalism because trust me when I say, it will be much harder to get a job with just a regular journalism degree.
 Do not waste three or four years of your life on something that doesn’t open doors to your dream job.

 - Ensure that you can spell and write in good grammar.
 This seems really silly and small but honestly this is super super important.
 I recently completed (and passed) a 2-hour Journalism admission test at a university and honestly, I almost fell at the hurdle of the spelling and grammar part.
 It made me realise how much work I need to do on spelling.
+I cannot rely on spellcheck forever.

 - At any stage in the Education system when you are deciding what subjects to do, ensure you pick essay based subjects.
 You need to learn how to cohesively structure writing in and interesting but functional way.
 Here is a list of subjects I suggest from; English Language, English Literature, English Language and Literature, Sociology, Phycology, Media Studies, History, Geography, Law, Government and Politics, Philosophy and any modern foreign language.